Search this site

-Our city was swept by a cold wave; suddenly there was a spurt in cholera cases.
-In those days, cholera was a dreaded illness, and people used to leave their homes and migrate to other places out of fear if a neighbour contracted cholera.
-In case a patient died, there would be no one to assist the family with the funeral.
+In those days, cholera was a dreaded illness; people used to leave their homes and migrate to other places out of fear if a neighbour contracted cholera.
+If a patient died, there would be no one to assist the family with the funeral.

-But even in those dismal days, there was one person in our neighbourhood who showed no fear.
-His name was Gopal; we called him Gopal uncle.
-His mission in life was to ensure that the deceased received a decent funeral.
-If anyone fell very ill, Gopal uncle would personally inquire with the doctors about the patient's chances of recovery.
-In case the doctors relinquished hopes, he would cover his shoulders with a towel and walking barefoot make himself available near the patient.
-There were a few of us who were his disciples.
-Gopal uncle, wearing a glum expression, would tell us to be prepared.
+But, even in those dismal days, there was one person in our neighbourhood who showed no fear.
+We called him Gopal Uncle; his mission in life was to assure a decent funeral for the deceased.
+If anyone fell very ill, Gopal Uncle would personally inquire with the doctors about the patient's chances of recovery.
+If there were no hopes, he would cover his shoulders with a towel and, walking barefoot, make himself available near the patient's house.
+A few of us were his disciples.
+Gopal Uncle, wearing a glum expression, would tell us to be ready.
 "Boys, stay alert this evening; you must come out at my first call.
-Do you remember the scripture verses?" he would ask.
+Do you remember the verses from the scripture?" he would ask.

-"Oh yes, of course we remember," we would assure him, "we will come out with towels over our shoulders at you first call".
+"Oh yes, of course, we remember," we would reassure him, "we will come out with towels over our shoulders at your first call".

 Lalu belonged to our team.
-He was a contractor and if his work did not require him to be away, he was ever willing to assist Gopal uncle in the latter's humanitarian efforts.
+He was a contractor.
+If his work did not require him to be away, he never said no when asked to assist Gopal Uncle in his humanitarian efforts.

 We were shocked.
-As children we had learned our alphabet at school from Bishtu Bhattacharya who lived in abject poverty.
-He, himself, was forever ill, and was dependent on his wife.
+As children, we had learned our alphabet at school from Bishtu Bhattacharya, who lived in abject poverty.
+He, himself, was forever ill and was dependent on his wife.
 He had no other relative.
-I had never seen a more miserable man than Bishtu master in my life!
+I had never seen a more simple and helpless man than Bishtu Master in my life!

-It was around 8pm when we lifted the body.
-Bishtu master watched the proceedings with tearful eyes.
-I can never forget the expression on his face; helplessness and misery were imprinted on that face.
+It was around 8 p.m. when we lifted the body.
+Bishtu Master watched the proceedings with tearful eyes.
+I can never forget the woebegone expression on his face.

 "Who will light the funeral pyre if I don't accompany you?" he asked haltingly.